Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Random Product

-- Producing this techno will become a random one in the `RandomProduct`, can include self
+- Producing this techno will become a random one in the `RandomProduct`, can include self.
-- Must in same type, like `RandomProduct=E1,GGI` for `[HTNK]` is illegal
+- Must in same type, like `RandomProduct=E1,GGI` for `[HTNK]` is illegal.
-- Building is not supported
+- Building is not supported.
+- TaskForces can't use this logic.

 In `rulesmd.ini`
 ```ini